Software Freedom Conservancy Travel and Reimbursable Expense Policy

 India: IFSC Code

-Kenya: The name of the local branch of your bank where you hold your account
+Kenya: The name, address, and branch code of the local branch of your bank where you hold your account

 Russian Federation: Beneficiary INN; Patronymic Name of Beneficiary; and VAT/VO Code of Beneficiary Bank